Christmas Celebrations in a Thai School

 Edgar Allan Poe wrote, "Words have no power to impress the mind without the exquisite horror of their reality."

-I emphatically can't entirely agree with one word of this statement: "Horror."
-It should be majesty; words have no power to impress the mind without the exquisite majesty of their reality.
+I absolutely can't entirely agree with one word of this statement: "Horror."
+It should be majesty; words cannot impress the mind without the exquisite majesty of their reality.

 Anyone can be horrified by anything, written or spoken.